 In this episode, Gary Sundin and Graham Wagner from South Carolina DNR share about their work with oysters.

-The Port Royal Sound Foundation’s first State of the Sound Symposium was held on February 11, 2022, sponsored by Dominion Energy & The Spring Island Trust.
-Moderated by Dr. Chris Marsh, the event hosted 11 area experts from SC Department of Natural Resources and University of South Carolina Beaufort who discussed what knowledge currently exists about the ecology of the Port Royal Sound.
-A series of short talks covered an array of topics including crustaceans, fish, underwater soundscapes, dolphins, shorebirds, water quality, geology, and land use.
-A roundtable discussion followed that explored how future research can help us better understand and protect this incredible resource in the heart of the Lowcountry.
+The Port Royal Sound Foundation’s annual State of the Sound Symposium convenes local researchers to share knowledge about the ecology of the Port Royal Sound.
+The inaugural event was held on February 11, 2022.
+Moderated by Dr. Chris Marsh, the event hosted 11 area experts from SC Department of Natural Resources (SCDNR) and University of South Carolina Beaufort (USCB) who presented a series of short talks covering an array of topics including crustaceans, fish, underwater soundscapes, dolphins, shorebirds, water quality, geology, and land use.
+In January 2023, the 2nd Annual Symposium welcomed four scientists from SCDNR and USCB to launch the first publication in our State of the Sound Series and explore how future research can help us better understand and protect this incredible resource in the heart of the Lowcountry.